ramirosot0/205Project/README.md

                     modifications they want to be made on the image.
 After thier selection, the image will apear.

-                    need to install extra libraries to invironment: pip install python-pixabay --  pip install requests
+                    need to install extra libraries to invironment: pip install python-pixabay --  pip install requests might need to add this in the environment for windows to open in osBig Sur: export QT_MAC_WANTS_LAYER=1

 Link to GitHub repository: https://github.com/thekokoloko/205Project/ Future work: